-For applicants who have been on maternity or paternity/parental leave after obtaining their PhD, the age of their PhD degree will be extended by calculating the actual number of weeks of leave and multiplying that by 2.
-The method of calculation which deducts periods of maternity/parental leave by a multiplication factor of 2 should not become a disadvantage to applicants when calculating the minimum PhD age of 3 years, which applies to the Inge Lehmann programme.
-Consequently, applicants who reach a PhD age below 3 years, on the grounds that maternity/parental leave is deducted by a factor of 2 instead of 1, will be considered as being within the PhD age limit.
+For applicants who have been on maternity or paternity/parental leave after obtaining their PhD, the actual number of weeks of leave, multiplied by 2, will be deducted from the applicant's PhD age.
+The method of calculation which deducts periods of maternity/parental leave by a multiplication factor of 2 should not become a disadvantage to applicants when calculating the minimum PhD age of 2 years, which applies to the Inge Lehmann programme.
+Consequently, applicants who reach a PhD age below 2 years, on the grounds that maternity/parental leave is deducted by a factor of 2 instead of 1, will be considered as being within the PhD age limit.

 The exact period of the maternity/paternity/paternity leave, with starting date and ending date, must be stated in the applicant's CV.
-Moreover, consideration will be given in cases of significant career-relevant circumstances - such as clinical stays or similar - that can be considered a necessary step in a career path, but where there has been limited time for research.
+Moreover, consideration will be given in cases of significant career-relevant circumstances - such as clinical stays or similar - that can be considered a necessary step in a career path, but with limited time for research.